adamdalton155/adamdalton155/README.md

 ### Hi there 👋

 I'm Adam from Ireland, and I am final year computer science student in Atlantic Technological University Galway.
-I really enjoy working with frameworks such as React, React-Native and Angular.
-Some languages I also enjoy working with is JavaScript, Java and C#.
-For databases, I use MySQL and some Platform's as a service I have experience with is AWS Amplify and Heroku.
+I am 24 years old with an interest in coding and always wanting to learn what I can

 Skills